Updated on October 26, 2022

 1. Plenty of Writing Space

-If you are just getting started at organizing your life and you don’t normally use a planner, I suggest writing EVERYTHING down.
+If you are just starting to organize your life and don’t normally use a planner, I suggest writing EVERYTHING down at first.
 As time goes on and more items on your list become a habit, you will be able to write down fewer details.

 2. Month At a Glance

 Helpful tip: Use washi tape on monthly calendars to easily see activities that last longer than one day.
-Some examples of this may be extended school breaks, vacations or weekend projects.
-You can also create the same effect by using a highlighter to span across several days.
+Some examples of this may be extended school breaks, vacations, or weekend projects.
+You can also create the same effect using a highlighter to span several days.

 3. Tabs

 These do not have to be part of the original planner and can easily be added to any planner with the various tabs you can find at any office supply store.
-However, being able to easily find what you are looking for is a big time saver.
+However, easily finding what you are looking for is a big time saver.

 4. Blank Pages for Notes

-Note: You can staple, paper clip or tape extra pages into your planner if it doesn’t come with blank note pages.
-You can also carry around a second small notebook for recording items that don’t need to be written down on your regular planner pages.
+Note: You can staple, paper clip, or tape extra pages into your planner if it doesn’t come with blank note pages.
+You can also carry around a second small notebook to record items that don’t need to be written down on your planner pages.

 Optional (But Useful) Items in a Paper Planner